Oatmeal: Health effects

 Oatmeal and other oat products were the subject of a 1997 ruling by the Food and Drug Administration that consuming oat bran or whole rolled oats can lower the risk of heart disease when combined with a low-fat diet via the effect of oat beta-glucan to reduce levels of blood cholesterol.
 A similar conclusion was reached in 2010 by the European Food Safety Authority.

+A 2023 review found oat consumption can significantly lower blood pressure.

 Regional variations

 Ireland

 In Ireland, stirabout (leite) was formerly a staple food, made by stirring oatmeal into boiling water or milk to form a thin soup.
 It could be flavoured with cream, sugar, butter, salt, honey, seeds or fruit on top.

-Because of its cheapness, and the ease with which it could be prepared in large quantities, stirabout was widely served in institutions like prisons, boarding schools, convents and workhouses.
-For example, in 1863, children in workhouses received stirabout for their breakfast: made of half oats and half Indian meal, each child got 5 oz of meal and 0.5 imppt of milk.
+Because of its cheapness, and the ease with which it could be prepared in large quantities, stirabout was widely served in institutions like prisons, boarding schools, convents, and workhouses.
+For example, in 1863, children in workhouses received stirabout for their breakfast: made of half oats and half cornmeal, each child got 5 oz of meal and 0.5 imppt of milk.
 Similarly, in 1891, district asylum inmates got 6–8 oz of meal in stirabout every morning.
-Similarly, in the 20th century, prisoner got between 0.5 imppt and 1 imppt of stirabout for breakfast in many Irish jails.
+Similarly, in the 20th century, prisoners got between 0.5 imppt and 1 imppt of stirabout for breakfast in many Irish jails.

 Scotland

 Oatmeal has a long history in Scottish culinary tradition because oats are better suited than wheat to the country's low temperatures and high humidity.
 As a result, oats became the staple grain of Scotland.
 The ancient universities of Scotland had a holiday called Meal Monday to permit students to return to their farms and collect more oats for food.

 Samuel Johnson referred, disparagingly, to this in his dictionary definition for oats: "A grain, which in England is generally given to horses, but in Scotland supports the people."
 His biographer, James Boswell, noted that Lord Elibank was said by Sir Walter Scott to have retorted, "Yes, and where else will you see such horses and such men?"

 In Scotland, oatmeal is created by grinding oats into a coarse powder.
 It may be ground fine, medium, or coarse, or rolled, or the groats may be chopped in two or three pieces to make what is described as pinhead oatmeal.
-Ground oatmeal, rolled oats, and pinhead oatmeal, are all used (throughout Britain); one Scots manufacturer describes varieties as "Scottish Porridge Oats" (rolled), "Scottish Oatmeal" (medium ground), and "Pinhead Oatmeal".
+Ground oatmeal, rolled oats, and pinhead oatmeal are all used throughout Britain; one Scots manufacturer describes varieties as "Scottish Porridge Oats" (rolled), "Scottish Oatmeal" (medium ground), and "Pinhead Oatmeal".
 The main uses are: